-You will not be approved for a private student loan if you do not have any type of income.
+You may not be approved for a private student loan if you do not have any type of income.
 The reason behind this is because once you take out a private loan, in many cases you must start paying it back right away.
-There is often no grace period like there is with a federal student loan, so you may be making payments while in classes.
+There is often no grace period like there is with a federal student loan, so you may be making payments while taking classes.

 When it comes to your income, you must be able to reasonably afford living expenses in addition to a monthly loan payment.
 The lender has an equation that it uses to determine if you can afford the monthly payment or not.

-For example, private loan lenders expect a student seeking out a private student loan to make a minimum of about $25,000 per year.
+For example, a private loan lender expect a student seeking out a loan to make a minimum of about $25,000 per year.
 If you do not make this amount, it will be difficult for you to obtain a loan without a cosigner.
 Also, you cannot count summer jobs or seasonal jobs as income in most cases, and even if you were able to, you would likely not meet the minimum amount to use it anyway.

 How to Apply for Student Loans Without a Cosigner

 If you are ready to apply for student loans that do not require a cosigner, you will want to start by filling out the FAFSA, or the Free Application for Federal Student Aid.
 This application is easy to fill out and you can even import your tax information right into the form online.

 You can apply either online or through a paper application, but it is generally advised to use the online form as you will receive a much quicker response.